syntevo/syntevo.github.io/SmartSVN/HowTos/SASL-Configuring-a-simple-repository-Windows-.md

     -   You might want to check that
         -   `svnserve.exe` is still running on `SERVER`
         -   `svnserve.exe` is allowed through firewall
-        -   CLIENT can ping SERVER
+        -   `CLIENT` can ping `SERVER`

 # Prepare SASL

-Steps in these section are performed on computer SERVER.
+Steps in these section are performed on computer `SERVER`.

 #### Verify that SASL is not configured yet

 -   It's possible that you have leftover SASL installed along with other SVN client
     This could cause unexpected failures when you try to run `svnserve.exe` with SASL later.
 -   Run console command:
-    "C:\\TestSASL\\subversion\\pluginviewer.exe"
+    `"C:\TestSASL\subversion\pluginviewer.exe"`
--   It should only have "EXTERNAL" in all lists
+-   It should only have 'EXTERNAL' in all lists
     This means SASL doesn't see its plugins yet, even though they're located in the same folder.